 Elena Botts v.
 Johns Hopkins University

 • Based upon Class Counsel’s analysis and evaluation of the merits of the claims made against Defendant in the Litigation and the substantial risks associated with continued litigation, including the possibility that the Litigation, if not settled now, might not result in any recovery whatsoever, or might result in a recovery that is less favorable and that would not occur for several years, Plaintiff and Defendant entered into this proposed settlement.
 Class Counsel is satisfied that the terms and conditions of the Settlement Agreement are fair, reasonable, and adequate, and that the Settlement is in the best interest of Settlement Class members.

-• Settlement Class members who elect to opt out of the settlement as set forth in this Agreement must submit a written, signed statement that he or she is opting out of the settlement (a “Request for Exclusion”) and mail it to the Settlement Administrator as follows:
+• If you are in the Second Group of Additional Students and wished to opt out of the settlement as set forth in the Second Addendum to the Settlement Agreement, then you must have submitted a written, signed statement that you are opting out of the settlement (a “Request for Exclusion”) and have mailed it to the Settlement Administrator as follows:

+Elena Botts v.
+Johns Hopkins University